bmuschko/gradle-cargo-plugin/README.md

 * `cargo.jvmargs`: Overrides the convention property `jvmArgs`.
 * `cargo.log.level`: Overrides the convention property `logLevel`.
 * `cargo.home.dir`: Overrides the convention property `homeDir`.

+## FAQ

+**I would like to deploy multiple artifacts to my container.
+How do I do that?**

+You would specify each artifact in a separate `deployable` closure.
+Each of the closures should assign a unique URL context.
+The following example demonstrates how a Cargo setup with three different artifacts deployed to a local Tomcat:

+    cargo {
+        containerId = 'tomcat6x'
+        port = 9090

+        deployable {
+            file = file('/home/foo/bar/web-services.war')
+            context = 'web-services'
+        }

+        deployable {
+            file = file('/home/foo/bar/web-app.war')
+            context = 'web-app'
+        }

+        deployable {
+            file = file('/home/foo/bar/enterprise-app.ear')
+            context = 'enterprise-app'
+        }

+        local {
+            homeDir = file('/home/user/dev/tools/apache-tomcat-6.0.32')
+        }
+    }